 If an item is discovered that is immediately dangerous, classification code C1 will be used on the report.
 You will be advised that immediate action needs to be (or has been) taken.

-A C2 classification code means potentially dangerous and urgent action action is required.
+A C2 classification code means potentially dangerous and urgent action is required.
 These items must be rectified within 28 days.

 Where improvements are recommended but not required code C3 will be used.